dev-javascript/react-dyn-tabs/README.md

     <tr>
       <td>function</td>
       <td>false</td>
-      <td>fires after selecting a tab. this event is not fired initially</td>
+      <td>fires after selecting a tab. this event is not fired for the initial selected tab</td>
     </tr>
   </tbody>
 </table>